Jennifer Lopez in Syracuse for Dolce & Gabbana, her yacht tonight in Ortigia

 From midnight on 05 July to 20 on 15 July: – In Piazza Federico di Svevia, in the area in front of the faculty of architecture, it is forbidden to park with forced removal, except for vehicles involved in the events.

-From 6 of 7 July to 4 of 12 July: – In Riva N. Sauro, in 150 blue stalls, the prohibition of parking with forced removal, except for vehicles involved in the events.
+From 6 on 7 July to 4 on 12 July: – In Riva N. Sauro, in 150 blue stalls, the prohibition of parking with forced removal, except for vehicles involved in the events.
 Holders of the blue striped season ticket for Riva N. Sauro, on the aforementioned days and times, will be able to park for free in the Talete car park.

 From midnight to 11.59 pm on 7 July: – in via del Faro Massolivieri, in the section between number 49 and number 31, the prohibition of parking with forced removal on both sides, except for vehicles involved in the events.